-- Class A Shares-Class A Shares are publicly traded and entitle the holders thereof to one vote per share on matters submitted to a vote of shareholders.
-The holders of Class A Shares are entitled to any distributions declared on the Class A Shares by the Registrant's Board of Directors. - Class B Shares-Class B Shares are held by executive managing directors, as further discussed below.
+• Class A Shares-Class A Shares are publicly traded and entitle the holders thereof to one vote per share on matters submitted to a vote of shareholders.
+The holders of Class A Shares are entitled to any distributions declared on the Class A Shares by the Registrant's Board of Directors.

+Class B Shares-Class B Shares are held by executive managing directors, as further discussed below.
 These shares are not publicly traded but rather entitle the executive managing directors to one vote per share on matters submitted to a vote of shareholders.
 These shares do not participate in the earnings of the Registrant, as the executive managing directors participate in the related economics of the Sculptor Operating Group through their direct ownership in the Sculptor Operating Group, subject to the Distribution Holiday discussed below.

 The Company conducts its operations through the Sculptor Operating Group.
-The following is a list of the outstanding units of the Sculptor Operating Partnerships as of December 31, 2020:
+The following is a list of the outstanding units of the Sculptor Operating Partnerships as of December 31, 2021:

-• Group A Units-Group A Units are limited partner interests issued to certain executive managing directors.
-Beginning on the final day of the Distribution Holiday (as defined in Note 3), each executive managing director may exchange his or her vested and booked-up (as defined below) Group A Units for an equal number of Class A Shares (or the cash equivalent thereof) over a period of two years in three equal installments commencing upon the final day of the Distribution Holiday and on each of the first and second anniversary thereof (or, for units that become vested and booked-up Group A Units after the final day of the Distribution Holiday, from the later of the date on which they would have been exchangeable in accordance with the foregoing and the date on which they become vested and booked-up Group A Units) (and thereafter such units will remain exchangeable), in each case, subject to certain restrictions.
+Group A Units-Group A Units are limited partner interests issued to certain executive managing directors.
+In connection with the Recapitalization, as defined below, the Sculptor Operating Partnerships initiated a distribution holiday (the "Distribution Holiday").
+Holders of Group A Units do not receive distributions on such units during the Distribution Holiday.
+Each executive managing director may exchange his or her vested and booked-up (as defined below) Group A Units for an equal number of Class A Shares (or the cash equivalent thereof) over a period of two years in three equal installments commencing upon the final day of the Distribution Holiday and on each of the first and second anniversary thereof (or, for units that become vested and booked-up Group A Units after the final day of the Distribution Holiday, from the later of the date on which they would have been exchangeable in accordance with the foregoing and the date on which they become vested and booked-up Group A Units (and thereafter such units will remain exchangeable), in each case, subject to certain restrictions.
 A "book-up" is achieved when sufficient appreciation has occurred to meet a prescribed capital account book-up target under the terms of the Sculptor Operating Partnership limited partnership agreements.

-Holders of Group A Units do not receive distributions during the Distribution Holiday.
 Group A Unit grants are accounted for as equity-based compensation.
 See Note 13 for additional information.
 The Company completed a recapitalization in February 2019 ("Recapitalization").
 See Note 3 for additional details.
 In connection with the Recapitalization each Group A Unit outstanding on the Recapitalization date was recapitalized into 0.65 Group A Units and 0.35 Group A-1 Units.